 Mountain V, Simerly C, Howard L, Ando A, Schatten G, Compton DA.
 The kinesin-related protein, HSET, opposes the activity of Eg5 and cross-links microtubules in the mammalian mitotic spindle.
 J Cell Biol.
 1999;147(2):351-366. doi:10.1083/jcb.147.2.351

 Dartmouth Digital Commons Citation

 Mountain, Vicki; Simerly, Calvin; Howard, Louisa; Ando, Asako; Schatten, Gerald; and Compton, Duane A., "The Kinesin-Related Protein, Hset, Opposes the Activity of Eg5 and Cross-Links Microtubules in the Mammalian Mitotic Spindle" (1999).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2330.